-National Suicide Prevention Lifeline at (800) 273-8255.Once a family decides to seek mental healthcare, options range from school-based counselors, psychologists, family doctors, and pediatricians.
+National Suicide Prevention Lifeline (now called 988 Suicide and Crisis Lifeline) at (800) 273-8255.Once a family decides to seek mental healthcare, options range from school-based counselors, psychologists, family doctors, and pediatricians.
 All of these professionals can help.
 Family doctors and pediatricians can find local resources, make referrals, and start medications when needed.
 Finally, if the teen is in immediate danger due to a mental health crisis – including overdose from drugs/alcohol or a suicide attempt – get help by calling 911, take them to the emergency room, or call the

 Like adults in North Dakota, North Dakota teenagers can have mental health conditions.
 Mental health is complicated.
 Mental health can be difficult to talk about and may seem even more overwhelming if finding support and care is difficult.
 But there is hope for teenagers with these conditions: It starts with family awareness, action, and the assistance of local healthcare providers.